Interdental Brushing: What Is It & Why Is It Effective

 Interdental brushes are an easy-to-use alternative to floss – and there are tons of great options available for purchase online.

-Here are our top favorites:
+Here are our top favourites:

 Add interdental brushing to your oral care routine